TianYu-00/PalworldServerManager/README.md

 > [!NOTE]
 In order to use Discord Webhook, you need to fill in your **`Webhook URL`** and save it.
 To test to see if its set up properly, fill in **`Embed Title`** with **`Test123`** or whatever, then save it and press the **`Test`** button.
 Some Webhook notification features do require you to connect to your RCON.
-You can do that by going to RCON Section, fill out the RCON details then connect to RCON and leave it on.
+You can do that by going to RCON Section, fill out the RCON details then connect to RCON and leave it connected.

 _Installation_
 -----------------------